brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

 The SVCB binding includes support for an optional ADoT port, which is the standard DoT port TCP/853.
 This is signaled by "alpn=dot".
 The actual port number may be overridden with the "DOTport=N" SvcParam, and the UDP and TCP ports may also be overridden with optional "UDPport=N" and "TCPport=N" SvcParams.

 Since DNST is a type-specific binding, it does NOT require the underscore prefix naming that the generic SVCB RRTYPE requires.
-It may occur anywhere, including at the apex of a DNS zone, and may co-exist with any other type that also permits other types.
+It may occur anywhere, including at the apex of a DNS zone, and may co-exist with any other type that also permits other types.o

+The DNST binding allows both AliasMode and ServiceMode record types (per the proposed SVCB standard).
+Both mode types use a TargetName parameter, which supports same-name usage (TargetName = ".") as well as redirected TargetName values.
+The resolver must follow AliasMode in the same manner as CNAME, i.e. rewriting the QNAME and restarting resolution using the new QNAME.

+Once the DNST is in ServiceMode, the authoritative server returns both the DNST record(s) and A and AAAA records with the same owner name (TargetName).
+This reduces the number of queries the resolver would otherwise have to make (i.e. two additional queries for A and AAAA record types).

 #### Default Ports for DNS